 There is a small country in the heart of Europe, which doesn’t have high mountains, only 600-1000 metres tall hills.
 There is a small country, which doesn’t have any seaside, its biggest lake, the Balaton is only 10 metres deep.
 But this small country has a more than 21.000 kilometres long marked net of hiking trails.
 This small country has the oldest long distance path in Europe, which was born in 1938, almost 80 years ago.
 In this small country the wild camping is allowed, only with a few limitig conditions MORE.
-This small country is Hungary, and I would like to invite you, visit this country and walk a shorter or bigger distance along its National Blue Trail!
+This small country is Hungary, and I would like to invite you, visit this country and walk a bigger or shorter distance along its National Blue Trail!

 The long route of the National Blue Trail starts on the 884 metres tall peak of Írottkő Mountain at the Austrian-Hungarian border.
-It descends to the feet of the mountains, visit the 700 years old Kőszeg town, cross the Little Hungarian Plain and after the fort of Sümeg the long and winding way is continued among the hills and mountains of the Transdanubian Mid-Range Mountains.
+It descends to the feet of the mountains, visit the 700 years old Kőszeg town, cross the Little Hungarian Plain and after the fort of Sümeg the long and winding way is continues among the hills and mountains of the Transdanubian Mid-Range Mountains.
 The marked trail reaches Budapest at the half of its route, here the hikers can throw a glance at Budapest from the hills, later the path crosses the Danube at the Danube Bend between the Pilis and Börzsöny Mountains.

 The meandering route of the National Blue Trail goes on along the Northern Mid-Range Mountains, climbs the peaks of the Börzsöny, Mátra, Bükk and Zemplén Mountains, the mild hills of Cserhát and Cserehát Hilly Countries.
 Along its long route the Trail visits two World Heritage Sites: the old village of Hollókő and the Dripstone Cave of Aggtelek.
 Finally it reaches the small Hollóháza village, where we reach its end at a small monument.